bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/wine-car-lot.jpg" caption="With proper maintenance, your design system should increase in value over time like a bottle of fine wine, rather than a used car that's just been driven off the lot.
 Image credit: <a href='https://flic.kr/p/on4ffK'>Sabin Paul Croce on Flickr</a> and <a href='https://flic.kr/p/e35AtD'>Ray Larabie on Flickr</a>" %}

 As we've discussed throughout this chapter, making your design system stand the test of time requires a significant amount of time and effort.
 But isn't that the case with all living things?
 Animals need to eat, and plants need water and sunlight in order to survive.
-Creating a lasting design system means treating it as a living thing that needs attention and care.
+Creating a living design system means giving it attention and care in order for it to continue to thrive.

-A clear governance plan, communicating class.
-Even if you were to redesign your entire website all over again, it's serves as a foundation to grow and extend.
-Don't throw the baby out with the bathwater.
+All that effort not only creates a better present for your organization, but sets you up for long-term success.
+Establishing a clear governance plan, communicating change, and implementing the other advice found in this chapter helps the design system take root and become an integral part of your organization's workflow.
+Creating the damn thing in the first place is the hard part, but once established, you have a solid foundation with which to build on for years to come.
+Even if you were to burn everything down and rebuild a new system from the ground up, you'll find your UIs will still need buttons, form fields, tabs, and other existing components.
+And you'll need a happy home to display and document the system.
+Don't throw the baby out with the bathwater!

 So there you have it.
 To make a maintainable design system, you should: